latexstudio/LatexAssessmentTemplates-SSHL/README.md

 ## Notes to Self

 - The package `sagetex.sty` is loaded automatically by `markolsonassessment.sty`.
 I use sagetex to include SageMath in almost all my assessments, so it is included here.
-If you do not have SageMath installed and the necessary package file, then you shoud remove this package from `markolsonassessment.sty`.
+If you do not have SageMath installed and the necessary package file, then you shoud remove the inlcude package call from `markolsonassessment.sty`.
 - For the templates available on Overleaf, I have removed the `sagetex.sty` and all tikz-euclide from the style files.
 This is a self-reminder to manually make these changes to the Overleaf template after updating.